Alan Koch (soccer): Colorado Springs Switchbacks

 On 23 September 2019, Koch was named head coach of USL Championship side Colorado Springs Switchbacks FC.
-In the 2020 coronavirus impacted season Koch improved the team's fortunes from 18th position in the 2019 league standings to 13th position in the 2020 USL Western Conference standings.
+Having taken charge of a club that had finished bottom of the 2018 Western Conference USL Championship, Koch successfully re-established the competitiveness of the sporting organization.
+And in the 2020 coronavirus impacted season Koch improved the team's fortunes from 18th position in the 2019 league standings to 13th position in the 2020 USL Western Conference standings.